-Identification standards for Dial Tone, Ringback, Busy Tone and DTMF are based on USA standards.
-To learn how to use different identification standards contact your Product Service representative or Genesys Customer Care.
+Note: Identification standards for Dial Tone, Ringback, Busy Tone and DTMF are based on USA standards.
+To learn how to use different identification standards refer to the Configuring SpeechMiner > Additional Configurations > Tone Frequency Configuration tab in the Speech and Text Analytics Administration Guide.